 Our Focus: Plan - Deliver - Validate

 To an outside observer, the process may appear to duplicate work.
-The result, however, is actually an overall higher rate of delivery because thoughtful design and review reduce errors and wasted time.
-Our goal is to go slow - or carefully - in order to go fast.
-This also leads to a dramatic reduction of “code debt,” or circumstances wherein engineering decisions made in the past create roadblocks to future development.
+The result, though, is actually an overall higher rate of delivery because thoughtful design and review reduce errors and wasted time.
+Radial’s goal is to go carefully in order to go fast.
+This means a dramatic reduction of code debt, or circumstances where past engineering decisions create roadblocks to future development.